zhaojh329/oui/docs/src/guide/README.md

 Unlike traditional front-end projects, all pages are packaged as a whole.
 Oui implements the same modularity as Luci, with each page packaged independently of the other.
 This is done by packaging each page as a library.

 ::: tip
-Oui uses the [Naive UI](https://www.naiveui.com/) component library by default.
+Oui uses the [Element Plus](https://github.com/element-plus/element-plus) component library by default.
 You can choose your own library or develop your own components according to your needs.
 :::